 Given that our results link among-population differences in the direction of selection on flowering phenology to the incidence of the butterfly seed predator, the next step in linking variation in selection to environmental context is to identify the factors influencing butterfly distribution and abundance.
 In our study system, P. alcon was more probable to be present in host plant populations with a high abundance of Myrmica ants.
 This finding agrees with what is known about the biology of the butterfly, which is unable to complete its life cycle without ants.
 In order to be able to reach their final size, pupate, and eclose as adults, caterpillars need to be fed in the ant nest (Mouquet et al. 2005).
 Although we did not demonstrate a causal relationship between ant abundance and butterfly presence, our correlative results together with the dependence of the butterfly on ant presence suggest that the observed among-population variation in selection on plant flowering phenology mediated by the butterfly seed predator is influenced by the factors influencing the abundance of its second host.
 Several other studies showing that selection on plant traits by mutualists and antagonists is altered by interactions with other community members (Biere & Tack, 2013, Fedriani & Delibes, 2013, Arceo-Gómez & Ashman, 2014), also suggest that the community context has important effects on the outcome of plant-animal interactions.

 In this study we examined how seed predators influenced selection on flowering time by estimating effects on one fitness component, fruit production.
 To assess the likelihood of that observed differences in the direction of selection on flowering time translate into population divergence, we need to know also how well our fitness component correlates with lifetime fitness, how consistent differences in selection (i.e., persistence of butterfly populations) are over time, and to what extent there is genetic variation in flowering time.
-While it is true that selective agents acting on other components of fitness might influence net selection on flowering time, our study should still provide reliable picture of the part of selection on flowering time that is mediated by pre-dispersal seed-predators.
+While it is true that selective agents acting on other components of fitness might influence net selection on flowering time, our study should still provide a reliable picture of the part of selection on flowering time that is mediated by pre-dispersal seed-predators.
 Moreover, assessing selection during multiple phases of the life cycle and lifetime fitness through demographic studies in 20 populations would constitute a massive undertaking.
 Regarding genetic variation, we know through common garden experiments that there are genetically based differences among populations in flowering phenology (A. Valdés and J. Ehrlén, unpublished data).
 However, we still lack data from a sufficient number of populations to confirm if these differences are related to the presence of the predator in the population of origin.

 In recent years, the ubiquitous variation in selection among populations and years and its important implications for evolutionary trajectories of populations have been increasingly acknowledged (e.g. Thompson, 2005; Siepielski et al. 2013).
 Yet, the environmental factors causing this variation have been rarely identified (Siepielski et al., 2013).
 In this study, we have shown how an antagonistic interactor mediates selection on timing of reproduction in its host plant, and how the presence of this interaction is related to among-population variation in the direction of selection.
 We have also shown that the presence of the antagonist is associated with the abundance of a second host, suggesting that the community context might contribute to among-population variation in selection.
 These results illustrate that in order to link variation in the environment to variation in natural selection, we need to assess the effects of species interactions on fitness of different phenotypes, and to examine how the physical environment and the community context influence the incidence and abundance of the interacting species.